LGBTQ rights in Mauritania: Law regarding same-sex sexual activity

 Law in Mauritania is based on Sharia.
 According to the Article 308 of the 1983 Criminal Code, "Any adult Muslim man who commits an impudent or unnatural act with an individual of his sex will face the penalty of death by public stoning" (Rajm).
-According to the Human Dignity Trust and Amnesty International, the death penalty has not been imposed since 1986.
+Since the law describes Muslim men, it is unclear how it would be applied to non-Muslim men.
 Women face prison between three months to two years imprisonment, and a fine of 5,000 to 60,000 Mauritanian Ouguiya.